Activist shareholder Knight Vinke blasts Xstrata board

-LONDON, Nov 20 (Reuters) - Activist shareholder Knight Vinke, one of Xstrata’s top shareholders, told an investor meeting on Tuesday it had no confidence in the “independence and robustness” of the board and had voted against a $31 billion takeover by Glencore.
+LONDON (Reuters) - Activist shareholder Knight Vinke, one of Xstrata’s XTA.L top shareholders, told an investor meeting on Tuesday it had no confidence in the “independence and robustness” of the board and had voted against a $31 billion takeover by Glencore.

 “We are extremely concerned with regard to the ability of the board of the newly merged company to represent our interests,” David Trenchard, Vice Chairman of Knight Vinke said, speaking before shareholders vote on the deal.